Do you set up and run your own PA system when you perform?

 I’m no “gear head” myself, so this won’t be a comprehensive list of options, but I want to give you some things to think about in terms of sound equipment for live gigs.

-I’ll also detail the system that’s been working great for me for the past dozen or so years.
+I’ll also detail the system that’s been working great for me for the past 16 years or so.

 In basic terms, you’re going to want:

 - vocal microphones, cables and stands (one for each singer/speaker/vocalist) – Shure SM58 is a workhorse industry standard